 Using a one-day measurement shouldn't infer the proportional movements of bonds of varying maturities over time.
 However, it does illustrate the higher volatility associated with longer-term bonds.

 Determining What’s Best for You

-On the other hand, an investor with a higher risk tolerance and more time until he or she needed to tap into his or her principal could take on more risk in exchange for the higher yields available in long-term bonds.
+On the other hand, an investor with higher risk tolerance and more time until they needed to tap into their principal could take on more risk in exchange for the higher yields available in long-term bonds.